 One trial end in each direction is permitted prior to each match - see Law 5.1.
 A trial end shall not commence after the official signal for the start of play, but, if started, may be completed.
-A game shall not commence until the official signal is given.
+Trials shall not commence until the official signal is given.
+(New - 2025)